lrzayeva21/PCA/README.md

 # PCA
 PCA for variable grouping
-This is the codes that calculates PCA and groups the variables
+the codes that calculates PCA and groups the variables